 Item G: Indicate if a controlling interest in the PE was transferred.
 If the answer is Yes and the PE owned, directly or indirectly, Connecticut real property, the transferor(s) is liable for the controlling interest transfer tax.
-Enter the name and Social Security Number (SSN) or FEIN of the transferor(s).
+Enter the name and Social Security Number (SSN) or FEIN of the transferor(s), the name of the transferee, and the date of transfer.

 Item H: Indicate if the PE transferred a controlling interest.
 If the answer is Yes, the PE is liable for the controlling interest transfer tax.
-Enter the name of the entity in which a controlling interest was transferred and its FEIN in the applicable spaces.
+Enter the name of the entity in which a controlling interest was transferred and its FEIN, the name of the transferee, and the date of transfer.

-See Controlling Interest Transfer Taxes on Page 4.
+See Controlling Interest Transfer Taxes on Page 6.